NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h3 align="left"><b>Fourier Analysis</b></h3>

-At this stage, our outline is converted into a discrete set of data in the complex plane, that can be analyzed using Fouruier Series. using FFT (Fast Fourier Transform) algorithm, the script extracts the Fourier coefficients (also complex points (x, iy)) as well as their frequencies, matches them and places them symmetrically around f = 0hz.
+At this stage, our outline is converted into a discrete set of data in the complex plane, that can be analyzed using Fourier Series. using FFT (Fast Fourier Transform) algorithm, the script extracts the outline's Fourier coefficients (complex vectors (x, iy)) as well as their associated frequencies.
+It then pairs them correctly, and places them symmetrically around f = 0hz.

 The outline of the object in the form of complex points, and the distribution of fourier coefficients' magnitude given their frequency are returned to the user.